Kirti36/Sales-Dashboard/README.md

 To replicate this analysis or explore the data further, you can download the `.pbix` file and open it with **Power BI Desktop**.
 You can also connect the report to live datasets for real-time analysis.

 ---

-This documentation includes the key findings from the report, giving a clear overview of what the visualizations reveal.
-It also explains how to replicate and interact with the data.
-You can adapt this to suit the details or goals of your project.